PQSB/blog-robotica-servicio-25-26/p1/README_P1.md

 - If the orientation error exceeds the threshold, the robot stops moving forward and focuses only on correcting orientation before moving forward again in order to avoid collisions.

 ### Obtained results:
+The vacuum cleaner manages to clean a large area of the environment, successfully avoiding obstacles.

 ## Difficulties: